Compensation For Pain And Suffering After a Car Accident

 While your request may not be answered, you should make it apparent that you are fully aware of the extent of your injuries.

-If your families and friends have aided in your recovery, you might also want to think about whether or not they will be available in the future.
+If your family and friends have aided in your recovery, you might also want to think about whether they will be available in the future.
 In the event that your injuries flare up, you may be in even more pain if you do not have a strong support system.

 As a general rule, remember that insurance companies need to see ascertainable proof to approve claims.
-This means that you need to have a file prepared to get the settlement that you seek.
+This means that you need to have a file prepared to get the settlement that you seek for your pain and suffering claim.

 It is your responsibility to inform the car insurance company if further injuries are found.
 Photos taken when you were first injured will be helpful, but pictures taken at various stages of your recovery will be even more beneficial to your case.

 Ask your doctor to write detailed medical reports, including any complaints of pain and discomfort.
 If you were on any medicines, had to see a physical therapist, or needed to be referred to a specialist, be sure that all of this information is forwarded to the insurance company.

-As long as you are truthful and transparent, you should receive the amount of money for pain and suffering that you requested.
+As long as you are truthful and transparent, you should receive the amount of money for your pain and suffering claim that you requested.